graphql-python/graphql-core/README.md

   also been created by Syrus Akbary, who meanwhile has handed over the maintenance and future development to members of the GraphQL-Python community.

-  The current version 2 of Graphene is using Graphql-core as core library for much of the heavy lifting.
-Note that Graphene 2 is not compatible with GraphQL-core-next.
+  The current version 2 of Graphene is using Graphql-core 2 as core library for much of the heavy lifting.
+Note that Graphene 2 is not compatible with GraphQL-core 3.
-  The  new version 3 of Graphene however is planned to use GraphQL-core-next instead of GraphQL-core, and GraphQL-core-next will be renamed to Graphql-core 3.
+  The  new version 3 of Graphene will use GraphQL-core 3 instead of GraphQL-core 2.

 * [Ariadne](https://github.com/mirumee/ariadne) is a Python library for implementing GraphQL servers using schema-first approach created by Mirumee Software.